WHAT YOU CAN DO

 Make a short smartphone video in which you answer one question: Who or what helped you become the artist you are now?

-In some parts of the US, more than 40% of kids don’t graduate from high school; for young Black men who don’t graduate, up to 60% will serve prison time.
-But studies show that when a kid likes 1 class or connects with 1 teacher, that student is much more likely to graduate.
+In some parts of the US, more than 40% of kids don’t graduate from high school, but studies show that when a kid likes one class or connects with one teacher, that student is much more likely to graduate.
 Music makes that happen.

-By sharing how your present success is the result of having been inspired by other musicians, your family members, and teachers, you will inspire students to see the possibilities that exist in their own lives.
-Your video will help spark a student’s interest, and empower a teacher to be that special person who sees that student to the finish line.
+Your video will help spark a student’s interest and empower a teacher to be that special person who sees that student to the finish line.

 WHAT IS TEACHROCK?

 Little Stevie Van Zandt’s Rock and Roll Forever Foundation’s TeachRock.org curriculum uses the history and culture of popular music to make K-12 lesson plans for every classroom–History, English, Science, Music, etc. The free curriculum is currently used by 25,000 teachers and in all 50 states.
 Bono, Bruce Springsteen, Jackson Browne, and Martin Scorsese sit on the RRFF Founders Board alongside Little Steven.

 GOALS – WE TRACE IT BACK TO:

 - Keep music alive in the school system.

 - Help teachers create the cool class that keeps kids coming to school.